shukriadams/piKioskBreadboardDemo/README.md

 >
 > sudo update-rc.d apache2 disable

-*I'm not sure if this is necessary but I find installing Apache does all necessary configuration for a Pi to work as a webserver.
+*I'm not sure if this is the best way to set up but I find installing Apache does all necessary configuration for a Pi to work as a webserver.
 I disable Apache afterwards because it's the easiest way to free up port 80 for NodeJS to use.*

 We need to route all standard HTTP traffic (port 80) to our NodeJS app (Express) - this is easier said than done because of Raspian doesn't like NodeJS listening on low port numbers.
 The easiest fix I found was configuring my NodeJS app to listen on a high number like 8080, and the routing all traffic from 80 to 3000.
 First, install **iptables-persist**